 Scholarship Information Pack

-Edworks is pleased to offer a detailed SCHOLARSHIP INFORMATION PACK (PDF 388kB) providing specifics on the format, schools and timing of the ACER and EDUTEST Scholarship and SEAL exams.
+Edworks is pleased to offer a detailed SCHOLARSHIP INFORMATION PACK providing specifics on the format, schools and timing of the ACER, EDUTEST and AAS Scholarship and SEAL exams.
 Additional information can be gained by contacting the school/s that your child will be sitting for.
 Parents need to be aware that a number of the exams occur in February, which often means that they fail to register on time and do not have sufficient time for preparation.

 Practice Scholarship & Selective Entry Exams